High-revisit altimetry space infrastructure

 What is a virtual station?

 A virtual station is located at the crossing of satellite tracks (500km intertracks with 2 satellites, 300km intertracks with 10 satellites) and freshwater bodies.
-It will measure the water height of the exact same water body on a daily basis.
+It will measure the water height of the same water body daily.

 What is the potential number of virtual stations?